ENV 1110 TOPICS IN ENVIRONMENTAL SCIENCE (1-4 hours)

 An introduction to the biology of tropical ecosystems.
 Content may vary but typically will include a history of tropical plants and animals, tropical ecology, and conservation and sustainable use of tropical resources.
 Includes a trip to the tropics.
 Same as BIO

-ENV 3506 RESOURCE ECOLOGY AND MANAGEMENT (3 hours)
+ENV 3506 NATURAL RESOURCE ECOLOGY AND MANAGEMENT (3 hours)

 A study of renewable natural resources from a holistic and management viewpoint, with a particular emphasis on the economic, policy and ethical dimensions.
 Topics include history of natural resource conservation and environmentalism in the US; conservation and management of soil, land, landscapes, forests, wildlife, biodiversity, and other resources; and public lands policy and management.
 Lecture and some field trips.
-Prerequisite: BIOL 1101 or BIOL 1503 and either ENV 1112 or ENV 1401 or ENV 1402 or ENV 1403.
+Prerequisite: BIOL 1503 and either ENV 1112 or ENV 1401 or ENV 1402 or ENV 1403.

 ENV 3510 SELECTED TOPICS IN THE ENVIRONMENTAL SCIENCES (1-4 hours)

 An advanced study of an environmental science topic.
 Topic is announced at Registration.
 Prerequisite: ENV 1411 and permission of Instructor.